Who We Are

 For thousands of years, the indigenous Zapotec people of Oaxaca, Mexico, lived a sustainable way of life, developing a culture and lifestyle based on the region’s ideal mix of land, water and sunlight.

-Today, we bring the Zapotec spirit to Greater Boston and New England, discovering ways to harness indigenous energy sources that contribute to a sustainable way of life for our region and the livelihood of future generations.
+Today, we bring the Zapotec spirit to Greater Boston and New England, discovering ways to harness indigenous energy sources that contribute to a sustainable way of life for our region.
+It’s our mission to engineer the equitable use of sustainable energy for the benefit of our community, environment and the next generation.

 Zapotec’s name is based on Lyons’ work as a solar contractor in the mid 1990s in Oaxaca, Mexico, where he observed Zapotec people whose forbearers had settled in the region because of the ideal mix of sunshine, water, climate and soil that enabled them to develop a lifestyle that was sustainable.
 Lyons designed and installed low-cost solar water heaters for homeowners, schools and non-profit institutions.